-Here are just a few big things you should look out for when you’re apartment hunting:
+Below we’ve listed a few big things you should take under consideration when you’re apartment hunting.

 Blocked open views

 One big mistake when buying an apartment is not researching transportation lines and options beforehand.
-While there might be subway lines running from your new space to your work, there could also be unexpected subway closures that you weren’t aware of before purchasing your apartment.
-This could be a difficult inconvenience as you’d have to figure out a new way to get to work, and some other transportation options might not be as efficient.
+While there might be subway lines running from your new space to your work, there could also be unexpected subway closures that you weren’t aware of before purchasing.
+This can be a major inconvenience.

-If you want to bike as your commute, the transportation tab also tells you if the neighborhood is bike-friendly and how far the nearest CitiBike station is from your building.
-You can also filter for listings that are in a “bike-friendly area” to begin with to narrow down your search.
+If you like biking places, the transit tab can also tell you if the neighborhood you’re looking in is bike-friendly.
+If you do CitiBike, it’ll also tell you how close the nearest station is from your building.
+You can also filter for listings that are in a “bike-friendly area” to narrow down your search.

-Houses and apartment buildings in flood zones are ones that have the potential to cost you quite a bit of money to repair when a natural disaster occurs.
-Flood zone spaces are ones that have a higher probability of being flooded in cases like a hurricane or large storm.
-This means that if a hurricane floods your new apartment, it could create thousands of dollars in damage.
-So for spaces like these, flood insurance may also be a required purchase.
+Homes in flood zones have the potential to cost you a lot money in repairs when natural disasters occur.
+If a hurricane or large storm floods your new apartment, it could create thousands of dollars in damage.
+So for spaces like these, flood insurance may also be necessary.

-While some may enjoy living near the beach, others may prefer places outside of the flood zone.
-Localize will label every listing in a flood zone, both on the listing itself and even on the search page thumbnail, so you can clearly know what you are purchasing.
-Additionally, insights shown on the safety tab under “Area Insights” will also show if the space is in a flood zone or a hurricane zone.
-You can check out there if the space is in a hurricane evacuation zone and the percentage chance of it flooding every year.
+While some may enjoy living near the beach, these could also be at high risk for flooding.
+Localize will label every listing in a flood zone—both on the listing itself and even on the search page thumbnail—so you know what you’re getting into before buying.
+Additionally, insights under the safety tab “Area Insights” will also show if the space is in a flood zone.
+You can check out if a space is in an evacuation zone and its chance of flooding every year.

 Natural light in apartment

-For instance, north-facing windows don’t usually get direct sunlight, east-facing windows will mainly get the morning light, west-facing windows get afternoon light, and south-facing windows get light for the majority of the day.
-If you’re someone who often works from home, having natural light during the day can be a great thing, especially in the winter when the sun isn’t out for very long.
+For instance, north-facing windows don’t usually get direct sunlight.
+However, east-facing ones will get morning light, west-facing ones will get afternoon light, and south-facing ones get light for most of the day.
+If you’re someone who often works from home, having natural light during the day can be a great thing.
+Especially in the winter when the sun isn’t out for very long!

-While some apartment descriptions will tell you about how much light the space gets, sometimes they can be exaggerated.
-A simple way to know how much natural light a space gets is by utilizing Localize for your apartment hunt!
-All the NYC real estate listings posted in the platform include the amount of light your potential new home gets.
+While many apartment descriptions will tell you that a place gets a lot of light, sometimes they exaggerate.
+A simple way to know how much natural light a space gets is by using Localize!
+All of our NYC listings include the amount of light your potential new home gets.
 You can also filter listings for ones with good sunlight to narrow down your search.

-Living in a noisy area is definitely not ideal for those who work from home or even those that want a quiet space to relax after a day of hard work.
-Localize’s insights on listings include if the apartment is on a flight path with airport noise, or has high noise levels in general.
+Living in a noisy area is definitely not ideal.
+For those who work from home or even just a place to relax after a long day, quiet is key.
+Localize’s insights include whether or not the apartment is on an airport flight path, or has high noise levels in general.
 You can easily filter your search by adding a “tranquil street” to your list of needs.
-That way you can view all the houses in quiet, relaxing areas without worry about stumbling upon one with a potential high noise traffic.
+That way you can view homes in quiet, relaxing areas without worry about this.

-Regardless if you have a family or are living alone, you may not want to live in an area with high crime rates.
-It can be a bit difficult to research and look up crime rates of every single neighborhood and area you are interested in, especially if you’re looking through more than ten different spaces.
+Whether you have a family or live alone—you may not want to live in an area with high crime rates.
+However, it can be difficult to research and look up crime rates of every single area you’re interested in.
+This is especially true if you’re looking at multiple neighborhoods.

-To ensure you’re living in a safe neighborhood, Localize can tell you the crime rate of the area the apartment listing is located in.
-Under the “Area Insights” section, you can find a safety tab where it’ll tell you if the neighborhood has low, average, or high crime rates.
+If you’re worried about safety, Localize can tell you the crime rates of the areas around the listings.
+Under “Area Insights” you’ll find a safety tab with information on whether an area has a low, average, or high crime rate.
 The platform’s analysis looks into violent crimes reported compared to the city averages.
-When searching on Localize, you can also filter for listings that are in an area with low crime rates to make your search even easier.
+When searching on Localize, you can also filter for listings that are in an area with sepcifically low crime rates.

 - 33 Maria Lane (Eltingville, Staten Island) – single-family home